davidbegin/chat_thief/README.md

 We will make a "Widget Shop" Available, give creators a chance to sell their Widgets.

+When you submit a Widget, its Needs to be approved, by a number of reviewers.

+Reviewers: [
+  {"eno": True}
+]
+Approvers: []

 #### Why

 How can we simulate the smallest market for selling code.